Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 ## Customer profile

-This reference implementation is ideal for customers that have started their Enterprise-Scale journey with a Enterprise-Scale foundation implementation and then there is a need to add connectivity on-premises datacenters and branch offices by using Azure VWAN, ExpressRoute and VPN.
+This reference implementation is ideal for customers that have started their Enterprise-Scale journey with an Enterprise-Scale foundation implementation and then there is a need to add connectivity on-premises datacenters and branch offices by using Azure VWAN, ExpressRoute and VPN.
 This reference implementation is also well suited for customers who want to start with Landing Zones for their net new deployment/development in Azure, where a global transit network is required, including hybrid connectivity to on-premises datacenters and branch offices via ExpressRoute and VPN.

 ## How to evolve from Enterprise-Scale foundation